silverbullettechnology/tdsdr-build/README.md

-3. It is strongly recommended you unpack the PetaLinux tarball to a temporary directory, install the ZC702 BSP downloaded in step 1, and test your Xilinx license and software dependencies before continuing with the SDRDC build.
+3. It is strongly recommended you unpack the PetaLinux tarball to a temporary directory, install the ZC702 BSP downloaded in step 1, and test your Xilinx license and software dependencies before continuing with the TD-SDR build.
 A Xilinx guide to the process is [UG976](http://www.xilinx.com/support/documentation/sw_manuals/petalinux2013_04/ug976-petalinux-installation.pdf).

-4. Clone a copy of the SDRDC build scripts from the SBT github repository and cd into the resulting directory.
+4. Clone a copy of the TD-SDR build scripts from the SBT github repository and cd into the resulting directory.
 Edit the file *Config* and set the variable *SBT_PETALINUX_SDK* to point to the PetaLinux SDK tarball downloaded in step 1
    ```
-   git clone -b sdrdc-devel https://github.com/silverbullettechnology/sdrdc-build.git
+   git clone -b tdsdr-devel https://github.com/silverbullettechnology/tdsdr-build.git
-   cd sdrdc-build
+   cd tdsdr-build
    nano Config
    ```

-5. Run the SDRDC setup scripts:
+5. Run the TD-SDR setup scripts:
    ```
    make setup
    ```

-   This will clone a copy of the Linux kernel tree from github into your sdrdc-build working directory.
+   This will clone a copy of the Linux kernel tree from github into your tdsdr-build working directory.
 As this can take some time, you may want instead to set up a local clone of this repository as a cache, which will make setting up subsequent working directories much faster.
 Instructions for this optional step will be added soon.